Esa-Pekka Salonen: San Francisco Symphony Orchestra

+Orchestre de Paris

+In September 2025, the Orchestre de Paris announced the appointment of Salonen as its principal conductor, effective with the 2027-2028 season, with an initial contract of five years.
+Salonen had first guest-conducted the Orchestre de Paris in 1988.
+In parallel, the Philharmonie de Paris announced the appointment of Salonen to the newly created post of chaire Création et innovation ('creativity and innovation chair'), as of the 2027-2028 season, with an initial contract of five seasons.
+Also in September 2025, the Los Angeles Philharmonic announced the appointment of Salonen to the new post of creative director, effective in 2026, leading 6 weeks of concerts per year.
+The orchestra later clarified that the position would be concurrent to the eventual Music Director hired after Gustavo Dudamel and also to John Adams' role of Creative Chair, that Salonen would keep his title of Conductor Laureate, and not be involved in either programming decisions outside his six weeks per season or have any role in filling open chairs within the orchestra.

 Digital projects

 Salonen and the Philharmonia Orchestra have worked on multi-disciplinary festivals together, including Woven Words: Music begins where words end to celebrate the centenary of the birth of Witold Lutosławski, Salonen's mentor.
 They also created the award-winning RE-RITE installation, which was first exhibited in London in 2009 and has since travelled to Portugal, China, Turkey, Germany, and Austria.
 The digital residency allows members of the public to conduct, play and step inside the Philharmonia Orchestra with Salonen through audio and video projections of musicians performing The Rite of Spring.
 They followed-up with another installation, Universe of Sound, which was based on Gustav Holst's The Planets, debuted at London's Science Museum, and won the 2012 Royal Philharmonic Society Award for Audiences and Engagement.
 Salonen and the Philharmonia Orchestra, in partnership with Music Sales Group, Rite Digital, and Touch Press, released a successful iPad app, "The Orchestra".
 Slate called the interactive tour through orchestral history "the perfect classical music app."
 In the autumn of 2016 the Philharmonia Orchestra launched a digital takeover of the Southbank Centre, featuring the first major virtual-reality production from a UK symphony orchestra.